 There will be 26 languages in the Indigenous Language Jam.
 That includes: Ainu, Bininj Kunwok, Cherokee, Cree, Faroese, Fijian, Guaraní, Inuktitut, Kurmanji Kurdish, Latvian, Lezgi, Low German, Manx, Maori, Mari, Navajo, Nepali, Northern Sami, Ojibwe, Quileute, Samoan, Scottish Gaelic, Sundanese, Yiddish, Yoruba, Zarma.
 Up!

 As always, I will give you some links for a quick start but the material that is put on the website is by no means complete.
 There is much more to be found online, especially since I am looking for English resources only.
 Searching for language resources in other languages you can understand might be worth a shot.
 Especially when you already speak the official language of a country in which your challenge language is spoken.
 Up!

 Yes, there was, but due to various reasons there won't be a second one any more.
 Or at least not in the forseeable future.
-I sincerely apologize to everyone whom I told otherwise and I apologize to all of you who have suggested languages and resources.
-The languages that were supposed to be part of the second indigenous challenge can be found in the resource section, together with all the other languages that made an appearance so far.
+I sincerely apologize to everyone whom I told otherwise and to all of you who have suggested languages and resources.
+The languages that were supposed to be part of the second indigenous challenge can be found in the resource section in between Language Jams, together with all the other languages that made an appearance so far.